KopanevPavel/SLAM-Dockers/README.md

 Dockerfiles for some SOTA SLAM algorithms (mainly Visual Inertial Odometry with SLAM capabilities).
 Compiled images could be found [here](https://hub.docker.com/u/kopanev).

 # Available algorithms
+*PS some dockerfiles fail to compile automatically due to the big size or building is in progress*
 ## Kimera
 Docker for [Kimera-VIO](https://github.com/MIT-SPARK/Kimera-VIO-ROS) - Visual Inertial Odometry with SLAM capabilities and 3D Mesh generation.